-Below is a list of exhibitions held at the Newberry from 1995 to 2011.
-Please contact the Public Programs office at firstname.lastname@example.org for information about Newberry exhibitions before 1995.
+Below is a list of exhibitions held at the Newberry from 1995 to present.
+Please contact Anne Cullen, Program Assistant for Exhibitions, at firstname.lastname@example.org, for information about Newberry exhibitions before 1995.

 Think contemporary American political debate is vicious?
 Our experience is mild compared with seventeenth and eighteenth-century French political infighting, a period famous for royal claims to divine right and for regicide.